Kenfod/Python-Sales-Tracker/README.md

 <h3>Frontend (Flutter)</h3>

-1.Install Flutter:
+1. Install Flutter:
 Follow the instructions on the Flutter website to install Flutter on your system.

-2.Navigate to the Flutter project directory:
+2. Navigate to the Flutter project directory:

 ```dart
 cd flutter_app
 ```

-3.Install the required dependencies:
+3. Install the required dependencies:

 ```dart
 flutter pub get
 ```

-4.Run the Flutter application:
+4. Run the Flutter application:

 ```dart
 flutter run